Experienced users often stick to one brand when it comes to scopes.

 When it comes to the cost, most people would say that Vortex is a winner.
 Most season hunters in the US have a marked preference for Leupold, due to the quality of their products.
 However, many younger hunters prefer Vortex because their products offer similar features at lower prices.

 Actually, Vortex may even have some of the best prices on the market.
 However, typically, a similar product can be found in Leupold’s roster for upwards of $30 more than at Vortex.
-So, most people who have cash to spare still go for Leupold, as it’s an established name.
+So, most people who have the cash to spare still go for Leupold, as it’s an established name.

 Basically, what you’re paying for isn’t quality build like you might think, but more often, glass clarity.
 And clear glass can be found among either companies’ scope series.